From Geometry to Topology: Inverse Theorems for Distributed Persistence: Introduction

 The theoretical guarantees provided here are, to our knowledge, unmatched by any other method in topological data analysis.
-The same applies for many spectral methods, which are famously unstable in the presence of a small spectral gap.
 In addition to these theoretical contributions, we demonstrate our theoretical results empirically on synthetic data sets.